 Development of new drills to extract water from the only previously unutilized source in the West Bank, the eastern basin of the Mountain Aquifer, yielding some 70 to 80 mcm a year.
 Until the development, Israel was to immediately begin supplying the Palestinians with approximately 25 mcm of water a year.

 In practice, however, Palestinians have access to less water than was agreed upon.
-Extraction from pre-existing drills currently yields only 87 mcm of water a year, rather than the agreed-upon 118 mcm.
+Extraction from pre-existing drills currently yields only 103 mcm of water a year, rather than the agreed-upon 118 mcm.
 The reasons for this include: 1) Technical problems and outdated equipment; 2) Drop of water level at several locations; 3) Overestimation of the available underground water when the agreement was signed in 1995.
 Independent Palestinian drilling in the eastern basin of the Mountain Aquifer was never developed as planned, due both to Israeli restrictions and to failed test attempts.
-The amount of water sold to Palestinians by Mekorot (national Israeli water company) has doubled from 25 mcm a year in the agreement to a current 53 mcm.
+The amount of water sold to Palestinians by Mekorot (national Israeli water company) has more than doubled from 25 mcm a year in the agreement to the current 63 mcm.
 Even so, there is a considerable gap between the amount of water that was supposed to be available to the Palestinian Authority under the agreement, and present-day availability.
 Almost twenty years after the Oslo Accords were signed, the Palestinians have access to only about 75% of the 200 mcm of water they were supposed to receive annually by the year 2000.

 In the Oslo Accords, Israel recognized that the Gaza Strip and the West Bank comprise one territorial unit.
 However, the Interim Agreement stipulates that the Gaza Strip will constitute a separate water sector.
 Other than the small quantity that Israel undertook to sell, Gazan authorities will have to meet the population’s needs solely by using sources located within Gaza’s borders, and will not be able to use water from the West Bank.